 The Town of Bashaw delegates an Assessor annually to prepare assessments.
 The Assessor complies with the Standard of Assessment Regulation set out in the Municipal Government Act.
 Property taxes are based on the assessed value of the property.

 An Assessment Roll is prepared annually and is available for inspection.

-Click here to view the 2018 Tax Assessment.
+Click here to view the 2021 Tax Assessment Roll.